PJayB/debian-conf/README.md

-Scripts to lower iteration time of fresh Debian-based installs.
+Scripts to lower iteration time of fresh Linux installs.

-The get-* scripts are fairly solid.
-No guarantees for the rest.